eoincampbell/eoincampbell.github.io/_posts/2020-11-05-building-buyirish-dot-com.md

 ## Some outstanding bugbears

 One this which is still causing some head-aches is the ability to use Fuzzy Search.
 Azure Cognitive Services support the Lucene Query syntax.
 It should be possible to use keyword modifiers like `~` to specify fuzzy matching on certain words.
 This however led to spurious results.
-While beneficial for searches like `tshirt~` to find resutls for `t-shirt`, it caused much poorer results for mis-spellings or keywords that clearly weren't covered by any retailer. `hurling~` led to hits for `halflinger` horse related products, and attempting to supply numeric modifiers like `hurling~1` tanked the results entirely.
+While beneficial for searches like `tshirt~` to find results for `t-shirt`, it caused much poorer results for mis-spellings or keywords that clearly weren't covered by any retailer. `hurling~` led to hits for `halflinger` horse related products, and attempting to supply numeric modifiers like `hurling~1` tanked the results entirely.

 ## The //TODO List

 These type of hackathon projects are great.
 They really highlight how quickly you can get *something* live.
 But they also quickly highlight why doing things right in a maintainable fashion is important.
 Right now this solution is missing a lot of "little" things which when combined together add up to a far more mature solution.
-We'll see how things go over the coming days and weeks and maybe if it gets some traction, we'll revisist to look at the following.
+We'll see how things go over the coming days and weeks and maybe if it gets some traction, we'll revisit to look at the following.

 - Add CI/CD and a build/release pipeline to automate the deployment
 - Setup a non-production environment for testing